btrinchera/TPQA/README.md

 - On-line processing of recorded data and analysis in the frequency domain using the Advanced Analysis Library provided by LabWindows/CVI.
 <img src="./img/GUI_2.png">

+## NEWS

+Important changes and news:
+- 2019-04-10: First public release, which inludes:
+  - Improved GUI, for control and data acquisition using both NI-PXI5922 and DMMs digitizers.
+  - Matlab support and GUI for post-processing of sampled data coming from NI-PXI5922 digitizers.
+  - CVI support and GUI for on-line data processing of sampled data coming from NI-PXI5922 and DMMs digitizers.

 ## Download